🔥 Online shop now open 🔥

 longboard wheels vs skateboard

-Wheels on longboards and cruisers are usually softer and wider (78a-85a range) than skateboard wheels (95a-101a+).
-The softer the wheel, the better for cruising on the street because they absorb terrain better.
+Longboard and cruiser wheels are usually softer and wider (78a-85a range) than skateboard wheels (95a-101a+).
+The softer the wheel, the better for cruising on the street because it absorbs terrain better.

 Rolling over rocks/pebbles will be easier if you have soft wheels.